 - Columbia University College of Physicians and Surgeons

-- Duke University School of Medicine
+- · Duke University School of Medicine

-- Georgetown University School of Medicine
+- · Georgetown University School of Medicine

+- · Harvard Medical School

-- New York University School of Medicine
+- · New York University School of Medicine

-- Stony Brook University School of Medicine
+- · Stony Brook University School of Medicine

+- · Tufts University School of Medicine

 - Weill Cornell Medical College

+- · University of Washington School of Medicine

-- and many more
+- · and more

-Inside the Program:
+Inside the Program

-- Individual and group advising with the Pre-Health Program adviser-from freshman through senior years - Student seminars with multiple members of the health professions community - Information sessions on medical school requirements, the application process, and the MCAT exam - Volunteering, shadowing, and participating in clinical programs at Montefiore Medical Center, St. Barnabus Hospital, St. Luke's Hospital, and other nearby hospitals
+- Individual and group advising with the Pre-Health Program adviser-from freshman through senior year - · Seminars with health professionals - Information sessions on admissions requirements, including the application process and standardized testing - Volunteering, shadowing, and participating in clinical programs at Montefiore Medical Center, St. Barnabas Hospital, St. Luke's Hospital, and other nearby hospitals